Play Store ASO: How to Add Keywords & Boost Your App’s Visibility

 Apple believes that uploaded apps that don't have enough functionality or don't have their own core features, such as a product that is packaged directly onto a web page can easily trigger this problem.

-You can add some features to enrich the product (navigation bar, drop-down refresh, push notifications, etc.).
 If you feel that the product is fully functional and has not yet passed the review, you can explain to Apple the user needs that the product solves and the specific features that are presented, and you can also send screenshots of the web page and the App directly to Apple for better identification.

 The App does not have permission to share collected user data with third parties and does not specify the purpose of use, such as location, account number, etc.